 A KTP is a three-way partnership between your organisation, the university, and a recently qualified graduate, who works within your organisation to deliver the project.
-Each KTP project lasts between 12 and 36 months, with Innovate UK, the UK’s Innovation agency, providing up to 67% of the eligible costs.
-The aim of the KTP is to help you achieve significant increased profitability.
+Each KTP project lasts between 12 and 36 months, with Innovate UK, the UK’s Innovation agency, providing between 50% to 75% of the eligible costs depending on organisation size and type.
+The aim of the KTP is to help you overcome challenges and increase profitability.

 KTP projects help strengthen the relationship between your organisation and the university and often lead to ongoing collaboration.

 KTPs at Strathclyde